lucia2007/discover-the-code/README.md

 ### 1. Strategy

 The project goal was to build an interactive logical game suitable for anyone who likes to be challenged and is not afraid to think hard.
-  - The user is able to acquaint themselves with the rules of the game as soon as the page is loaded
+  - The user is able to acquaint themselves with the rules of the game as soon as the page is loaded.
   - The user can improve their logical skills by playing the game repeatedly and by trying to improve their score.
 (Historical score tracking is not a part of this version of the app.)

 [Back to top](#contents)